Trump administration to pay $5 million to family of Jan. 6 rioter Ashli Babbitt

 "I told them I was extremely disappointed, and I disagreed with the Department of Justice's decision to settle this lawsuit," he said in a phone call on Monday.

-Capitol Police Officer Dan Hodges said in a statement that Babbitt was "a conspiracy theorist armed with a lethal weapon and combat training, breaking into a secure area of the Capitol who did not heed orders to cease from law enforcement."
-He accused President Trump of wanting "to pay the insurrectionists so that he'll have them on retainer for the next time he wants to influence the course of history with mass violence."
+Metropolitan Police Department Officer Dan Hodges, who was also on duty at the Capitol on Jan.
+6, said in a statement that Babbitt was "a conspiracy theorist armed with a lethal weapon and combat training, breaking into a secure area of the Capitol who did not heed orders to cease from law enforcement."

 The parties had reached a settlement in principle in early May in the $30 million civil suit filed by the conservative activist group Judicial Watch on behalf of Babbitt's estate, including her late husband.